forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 10 - 14 years | 36 % | 39 % | 75 %

 #### Findings
 * Attack rates are about 50% for unvaccinated children in households/huts and about 20% in compounds regardless of age group (Table 2.) // surprising since in the older age groups previous measles infection are more prevalent ([Setting](#setting-measles-senegal)) and a previous infection provides near complete immunity [to cite].
+The equal attack rates combined with increased seroprevalence at higher age, indicates that the susceptibility tends to increase with age.
 * Attack rates for vaccinated children were about 10 % across all settings and age groups.
-(Table 2) // thus the vaccine seem to reduce susceptibility by 80 %
+(Table 2) // thus the vaccine reduce the susceptibility by 80 %
 * Unvaccinated index cases yield about 1.5 to 2 times more secondary cases (Table 3).
 * A measles infection was not associated to a change in school grades.